koendv/paste_dispenser/README.md

 * The kicad pcb hardware design is under Creative Commons - Attribution Share Alike license.

 * A solder paste dispenser is a small motor which pushes the plunger of a syringe.
 You can use it for solder paste or solder flux, but the dispenser can also be used as a syringe pump, to create small dots of glue in a precise and repeatable way, or to put small drops of lubricating oil on a mechanism.

+* Exactly how hard do we need to push?
+Take a syringe and (kitchen) scales.
+Grab the syringe by the syringe body, and push the syringe piston against the scales until the syringe releases solder paste.
+Take note of the weight the scales indicate.
+If the scales indicates pounds, multiply by 5 to get Newtons.
+If the scales indicate kilogrammes, multiply by 10 to get Newtons.
+Measured this way, pushing the plunger of 5cc and 10cc syringes of solder flux and solder paste needs a force between 20N and 30N.